 Criteria | Stamping | Franking |

 Nature | A government levied a tax to legalize the documents you need to purchase your property. | Once you’ve completed stamping, franking is the next step.
-Essentially, it confirms you’ve paid the stamp duty and can move ahead with the following procedures. |
+It confirms that you’ve paid the stamp duty and can proceed with the following procedures. |

 Type | It’s a form of tax. | It’s a process of stamping. |

-Necessity | It’s needed to show that the property is transferred to you legally.
-And stamp duty is recorded proof of ownership and payment of tax liability. | Physically getting the papers stamped indicates the documents are legal and you’ve paid the necessary taxes.
-It eliminates any fraud in the process. |
+Necessity | It’s needed to show that the property has been legally transferred to you.
+Stamp duty is recorded proof of ownership and payment of tax liability. | Physically getting the papers stamped indicates that the documents are legal and that you’ve paid the necessary taxes.
+It also eliminates any fraud in the process. |

-Fee | The amount varies from state to state, but typically it’s calculated on the total property value.
-Usually, it’s anywhere from three to ten percent of the total property value. | Like stamping, franking charges vary from state to state.
-While prices are capped at a particular amount, the typical charges are 0.1% to 0.2% of the total property value. |
+Fee | The amount varies from state to state, but it’s typically calculated based on the total property value.
+It’s usually three to ten percent of the real property value. | Like stamping, franking charges vary from state to state.
+While prices are capped at a particular amount, the typical costs are 0.1% to 0.2% of the total property value. |

-Who do you pay | When you pay stamping charges, they are paid to the Sub-registrar of Assurances when registering the property. | When you pay franking charges, you pay government-authorized banks or agencies. |
+Who do you pay | When you pay stamping charges, they are delivered to the Sub-registrar of Assurances when registering the property. | When you pay franking charges, you pay government-authorized banks or agencies. |

 Conclusion